Dive Sites of Cozumel

 >>CHANKANAAB REEF (40'-50')

 This is the only Reef where the current generally runs from North to South.
-The dive begins over a flat sandy area with a series of coral heads, which are home to king crab, spotted moray eels, and a large number of huge spiny lobster.
-To the South colonies of soft corals, sea whip, and gorgonians give shelter to grouper while they visit cleaning stations staffed by gobies and cleaner shrimp.
+The dive begins over a flat sandy area with a series of coral heads, home to king crab, spotted moray eels, and many substantial spiny lobsters.
+To the southern colonies of soft corals, sea whip, and gorgonians give shelter to grouper while they visit cleaning stations staffed by gobies and cleaner shrimp.

 >>CHANKANAAB BOLONES (60'-80')